-Anyone who prefers to seek assistance off campus is urged to contact Pine Belt Mental Healthcare programs for chemical dependency at 601.264.2111 or the Pine Grove Behavior System of Forrest General Hospital at 601.288.4800.
-Alcoholics Anonymous, Narcotics Anonymous and Adult Children of Alcoholics groups meet in the Hattiesburg community.
-For further information about any of these services, contact Student Counseling Services, Bond Hall, east end, 103 Ray Guy Way at 601.266.4829.
+Anyone who prefers to seek assistance from programs off campus are urged to contact Pine Belt Mental Healthcare Resources at 601.264.2111, Pine Grove Behavior System of Forrest General Hospital at 601.288.4800, or the Gulf Coast Center for Nonviolence at 800.800.1396.
+Alcoholics Anonymous, Narcotics Anonymous and Adult Children of Alcoholics groups meet in the Hattiesburg and Gulf Coast communities.
+For further information about any of these services, contact Student Counseling Services, Bond Hall East, 103 Ray Guy Way at 601.266.4829.

-POLICIES AND PROCEDURES FOR THE CAMPUS COMMUNITY DRUG AND ALCOHOL POLICY
+POLICIES AND PROCEDURES FOR THE CAMPUS COMMUNITY

+DRUG AND ALCOHOL STATEMENT